sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 	Hostname sm11
 	User btw000
 	ProxyCommand ssh apocrita nc %h %p
+	ForwardX11 yes
 ```

 You may or may not want X11 forwarding and there are other [options](http://linux.die.net/man/5/ssh_config).

 ## 3. `zsh` defaults
-These are instructions to set up your shell with some useful `zsh` settings like better autocompletion and history etc. It also contains a small set of useful aliases.
+These are instructions to set up your shell with some useful `zsh` settings like better auto completion and history etc. It also contains a small set of useful aliases.

 ### All you need to do
 #### Save your own `.zshrc` file